Utilities

 Microsoft SQL Server returns identity columns after coercion to

-.
+Double.
+This meansbigintcolumns must not exceed 2^53 to avoid loss of the low-order bits.
+Also, the returned dataset provides just one column, namedGENERATED_KEYS.
 When a multi-row INSERT is performed, only the last row’s key is returned.
-When the primary key is a GUID column, the result is a jythonNone
+When the primary key is a GUID column, the result is a jythonNone. -

 PostgreSQL returns the entire row produced by the INSERT operation, or multiple entire rows when a multi-row INSERT is performed.
 The returned rows have the column names and types as defined for the table.
 This includes UUID columns where the default value is